Romans 8:1

 Now we know that to those loving God all things work together for good to the being called according to purpose.

 Paraphrase: Now with this confidence firmly in our minds, dearly beloved, we can rest assured that everything which happens to us in this life is working for our good.
-If we are struggling with something, then we know with confidence that God has determined that this is for our good and that, for this reason, the Holy Spirit has not asked God to take it from us.
-We do pray that God would take it from us (2 Corinthians 12:8-9) because we do not know what God knows, but the Holy Spirit does know the mind of God.
-His prayers are always in accordance with God’s purpose for us.
-Dearly beloved, we must conclude that even this death-struggle with sin (Romans 7:23) is something which God has decided is for our good.
-Everyone who loves God has this assurance in himself; everyone who has been called out of the darkness of sin can take hold of this solid comfort.
+God has His purpose in all these things, and we can be fully assured that even as the Holy Spirit is presenting our real needs to God, so our Father hears His prayers and will give us everything we need.
+We must conclude that even our death-struggle with sin (Romans 7:23) is something which God has decided is for our good.
+This assurance is for all those who love God; for all those who have been called out of the darkness of sin and into God’s glorious light.
 At times, the battle may seem too much for us; the hardships we experience seem to bring us so much evil and irritation, but take courage, my brothers and sisters.
-The struggle may seem painful for the moment (Hebrews 12:11), but we are confident that our heavenly Father is orchestrating all the events of our life, including the hardships, to bring us much good.
+The struggle may seem painful for the moment (Hebrews 12:11), but we are confident that our heavenly Father is orchestrating all the events of our life to bring us much good.

 Comments: